lewismorgan/lewisjmorgan/web-app/README.md

 ### `npm start` or `yarn start`

-Runs the app in development mode.<br>
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload automatically when you make edits.<br>
+The page will reload automatically when you make edits.
+This will NOT listen for Sass changes, another process must be run.

 You will see build errors and lint warnings in the console.

 ### `npm run build` or `yarn build`